Protests, Vigils Around US Decry White Supremacist Rally

-SEATTLE (AP) – Protesters decrying hatred and racism converged around the country, saying they felt compelled to counteract the white supremacist rally that spiraled into deadly violence in Virginia.
+SEATTLE (AP) — Protesters decrying hatred and racism converged around the country on Sunday, saying they felt compelled to counteract the white supremacist rally that spiraled into deadly violence in Virginia.

-The gatherings Sunday spanned from anti-fascist protests in San Francisco to a march to President Donald Trump’s home in New York.
+The gatherings spanned from a march to President Donald Trump’s home in New York to candlelight vigils in several cities.
+In Seattle, police arrested three men and confiscated weapons as Trump supporters and counter-protesters converged downtown.

 “People need to wake up, recognize that and resist it as fearlessly as it needs to be done,” said Carl Dix, a leader of the Refuse Fascism group organizing demonstrations in New York, San Francisco and other cities.
 “This can’t be allowed to fester and to grow because we’ve seen what happened in the past when that was allowed.”

-A barricade separated the two groups as police officers stood by dressed in riot gear.
+A barricade separated the two groups as police officers stood by dressed in black riot gear.
+At one intersection, police ordered crowds to disperse.
 Police said they used pepper spray and blast balls to disperse crowds after fireworks were thrown at officers.
-In a statement, police said they observed some people in the counter protest carrying axe handles and two-by fours as they infiltrated the hundreds of peaceful demonstrators.
+In a statement police say they observed some people in the counter protest carrying axe handles and two-by fours-as they infiltrated the hundreds of peaceful demonstrators.

-In Denver, several hundred demonstrators gathered beneath a statue of the Rev. Martin Luther King Jr. in City Park and marched about 2 miles (3.22 kilometers) to the state Capitol.
+In Denver, several hundred demonstrators gathered beneath a statue of the Rev. Martin Luther King Jr. in City Park and marched about two miles to the state Capitol.
 In Fort Collins, Colorado, marchers chanted “Everyone is welcome here.
 No hate, no fear.”
 One demonstrator’s sign said, “Make racists ashamed again.”

 In New York, protesters marched from several locations in Manhattan to Trump Tower, demanding the president denounce white nationalist groups involved in the violent confrontations in Charlottesville.
 One sign read: “Call out evil.”

-Note: This story has been corrected to show the last name of the San Francisco protest organizer is Redmonde, not Redmond.